Cybersecurity + Law Enforcement: The Cutting Edge Symposium

 Partner at WilmerHale

 Jason C. Chipman is a Partner at WilmerHale, specializing in cybersecurity and data privacy law.
-He presented at the session 'Reforming NSA Surveillance: Where Do We Go From Here?' at the symposium.
+He was a featured speaker at the symposium, presenting at the session 'Reforming NSA Surveillance: Where Do We Go From Here?'

 Jessica Rich